Program: Theatre (MA, MFA)

-After forming a committee, student prepares a qualifying project in their area, which is evaluated by the committee.
+After forming a committee, students prepared qualifying projects in their area, which is evaluated by the committee.

-Proposal for culminating creative project is evaluated by the committee.
+Proposals for culminating creative project were valuated by the respective committees*.

-After the creative project is implemented, the student prepares a written component.
-The project is then evaluated by the committee in an oral defense.
-In certain concentrations, such as directing, students involved in the production fill out confidential evaluations of the production process.
+After the creative projects were implemented, the students prepared a written component.
+The projects were then evaluated by the committee in an oral defense.
+In certain concentrations, such as directing, students involved in the production also fill out confidential evaluations of the production process.

 Ad hoc faculty group

 Students (graduate or undergraduate)

 10) How did they evaluate, analyze, or interpret the evidence?
 (Check all that apply.)